Estimated reading time: 8 minutes

 Sometime around the 1970s in Texas, Fajitas evolved to the dish we know it as today – sizzling steak with thinly sliced peppers and onions.
 With their popularity, the dish expanded beyond the original grilled steak and now you will find versions with chicken, prawns and lots of different veggie options.

 The fun part!
 Once you have gathered your ingredients you can get going.

 - First step is to marinate your meat to add flavour.
 Add marinade to thinly sliced meat.
 A bit of freshly squeezed lime juice, olive oil, a dash or oregano and Chipotle Paste makes for a delicious fajita marinade.
 Our Garlic and Guajillo Fajita & Taco Mix is also great for adding flavour without the heat!
 Marinate for at least an hour if you can to infuse meat with flavour.
-If you want to get on with it, then our Fajita Cooking Sauce is a great way to add a delicious mild roasted pepper flavour without having to marinate.
+If you want to get on with it, then our Fajita Simmer Sauce is a great way to add a delicious mild roasted pepper flavour without having to marinate.

 - Thinly slice peppers & onions.

 - Fry peppers & onions in a large frying pan for 5 mins until they char slightly.

 - Add the meat.
 Continue to fry for 5 mins.